HiSTNOiR/betsy/docs/project_tracker/TRACKER.md

 # PROJECT STRUCTURE

+> 🤖 created by the bot
 > ✅ finalised
 > 🧪 needs testing
 > 🛑 needs fixing
 > 👉 i am here
 > 📄 created
+> 🧠 contemplating if this is needed

 ```md
 betsy_bot/